gwdistsys18/dist-sys-practice/README.md

 	I tried several times till the success of the test.
 The problem is the security rules.
 The security group you are using contains a rule to allow HTTP (port 80) traffic.

+Part Two: Test Your LAMP Server

+1. Create a PHP file in the Apache document root.

+2. In a web browser, type the URL of the file that you just created.
+This URL is the public DNS address of your instance followed by a forward slash and the file name.
+	Notes: It is "http://", not "https://".

+3. Delete the phpinfo.php file.
+	Notes: security reasons.

+Part Three: Secure the Database Server

+The default installation of the MariaDB server has several features that are great for testing and development, but they should be disabled or removed for production servers.

+1. Start the MariaDB server.

+2. Run mysql_secure_installation.